anthonyec/website/_work/findbot.md

 Should the process of indexing the server change, as long as the API   remained the same other apps won't break.
 It also made development easier.
 I could work on the indexer separately while the chatbot was still up and running.

 I released the chatbot a second time and changed its name to “FindBot”.
-To emphasise the bots new single focus, finding things.
+This emphasised the bots new single focus, finding things.

 ## Lessons learned
 ### Focus on a few things